infinum/swift-style-guide/README.md

 * Tabs, not spaces.
 * End files with a new line.
 * Make liberal use of vertical whitespace to divide the code into logical chunks.
 * Don’t leave trailing whitespace.
+Xcode has an option for this in `Preferences -> Automatically trim trailing whitespace and Including whitespace-only lines`.
 * Not even leading indentation on blank lines.

 ## Code organization